• Support Harris

 Synchronous Lecture Hours

-The lecture hours for the 2024 Persuasive Writing Credential will be on Wednesdays from 6:30–8:00 p.m.
+The lecture hours for the 2026 Persuasive Writing Credential will be on Mondays and Wednesdays from 7:30–9:00 p.m.
 Central Daylight Time (UTC-5).

 Documenting your PWC Achievement

-Credential Award
+Harris Credential Award

-UChicago Harris Credential Alumni LinkedIn Group
+Harris Credential Alumni LinkedIn Group

-Upon program completion, you'll receive an invitation to join the UChicago Harris Credential Alumni LinkedIn group.
+Upon program completion, you'll receive an invitation to join the private UChicago Harris Credential Alumni LinkedIn group.
 This provides a platform for ongoing connection with your cohort and the wider Harris Credential community, where you can stay updated on news and receive our quarterly alumni newsletter.

 Program Fee & Payment